Exporting¶

 </body>

-Generating islands
+Generating islands¶

-While you can generate the HTML code for islands yourself, it it recommend to use our MarimoIslandGenerator class to generate the HTML code for you.
+While you can generate the HTML code for islands yourself, it it recommend to use our MarimoIslandGenerator

-class marimo.MarimoIslandGenerator(app_id: str = 'main')
+- class marimo.MarimoIslandGenerator(app_id: str = 'main')¶

 Generates Marimo islands for embedding in other pages.